 Parker Arts Shakespeare Festival

 - Group scenes should be between two to five minutes.
 The number of actors in a group is determined by the number of roles in the scene being performed.

 - Soliloquies (monologues) should be between two to four minutes.
 A student performing soliloquies must include two contrasting Shakespeare monologues (one comic; one tragic).

 - Students must arrive in costume and stay in costume throughout the festival.
 Costumes will be judged.
 Costumes may be “period,” similar to those of Shakespeare’s time, or other historical time period, or conceptual, as long as they are cohesive, appropriate and enhance performance.
 Costumes should be simple and should not be rented or expensive.
 All student props should fit within a 12 gallon tub (22”x15”x12”).

-- Creative Interpretations are allowed, i.e. Romeo and Juliet set in the 1950’s or Macbeth in Star Wars garb, as long as the concept is consistent, cohesive, and enhances the performance.
+- Creative interpretations are allowed, i.e. Romeo and Juliet set in the 1950’s or Macbeth in Star Wars garb, as long as the concept is consistent, cohesive, and enhances the performance.

 Festival Arrival and Attendance